kl1nton/0_Essential_Lists/2_General_Surgery.md

 ## Umbilical Hernia ("3s")
 - 3% of live births
-- Operate at > 3 years old
+- Operate at &ge; 3 years old
 - 0.3% need surgical repair
-- Recurs in the 3rd trimester
+- Recurs in 3rd trimester
 - Most regress by age 2 (*not* 3)

 ## Contents of Inguinal Canal (9)

 ### Arteries
 1. Artery to the Vas
 2. Testicular Artery